michaelWuensch/TorOnionProxyLibrary-Android/README.md

  **How do I play with it now?**
  - Clone the repo
- - Initilize the get submodules
+ - Initilize the git submodules
  - If you cannot run Bash scripts:
      - In the `topl-core` module's `build.gradle` file, comment out the `gradle.projectsEvaluated` block located at the bottom of the file.